Browser does not support script.

 The MSci in Natural Sciences is aimed at students who are interested in pursuing a career in research.
-In the fourth year students focus on a single subject and develop key transferable skills through completion of a major research project as well as taking a mixture of specialist modules from one or two subjects.
-This provides the grounding required for students to pursue a research degree such as a PhD, as well as for direct entry into graduate-level employment both within the science sector and more generally.
+In the fourth year, students focus on a single subject and develop key transferable skills through completion of a major research project as well as taking a mixture of specialist modules from one or two subjects.
+This provides the foundation required for students to pursue a research degree such as a PhD, as well as for direct entry into graduate-level employment both within the science sector and more generally.

 The methods of assessment vary from module to module and from school to school.
 Types of assessment commonly used include written examinations, in-class tests, essays, laboratory reports, field reports, projects, computing assignments and project work.

 Natural sciences graduates are highly regarded by employers because students acquire a broad range of scientific knowledge, as well as transferable skills such as communication, numeracy and problem solving.

 They are well qualified for a wide variety of careers such as research and development, marketing and management in a wide range of scientific industries including the biomedical and pharmaceutical industries.
 They are sought by all sectors of business and manufacturing as well as service industries such as insurance and finance.

 Natural sciences graduates are ideally prepared to undertake further study, such as graduate-entry medicine courses or specialist training to qualify as teachers, accountants or actuaries.

 The University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers (Ranked in the top ten in The Graduate Market in 2013-2020, High Fliers Research).